Trio (novel)

 Trio is a 2020 novel authored by William Boyd.
 Set primarily in Brighton, UK, in 1968, the trio of Boyd's title follows the lives of: Elfrida Wing, an alcoholic writer interested in the suicide of Virginia Woolf in Rodmell; Talbot Kydd, a closeted film producer; and Anny Viklund, an American actress who is having a secret affair with her co-star.

 Plot

 The three characters are intertwined, the main narrative being the shooting in Brighton of a film produced by Kydd, starring Viklund and directed by Wing's husband.
 Viklund's ex-husband, a radical bomber then appears, having escaped from prison and demanding money from her.
 The FBI make contact with Viklund who then flees to Paris in the middle of the film.
-Kydd finds her and tries her to complete the film.
+Kydd finds her and tries to convince her to complete the film.
 Meanwhile, Wing unsuccessfully attempts to mimic Woolf's suicide and so retreats to a rehab staffed by nuns.